About the Data

 a.
 Create an indexed matrix of polygons that mimic the grid extent and resolution you desire and sum the points values inside each polygon; then convert the summed value to a grid

 b.
 Convert the projected points to a grid using your final output extent, but at a finer resolution(e.g. .25km or .5km).
 This will ensure that all population counts will be used.
 Aggregate this finer resolution grid to your desired output cell size (e.g. aggregate factor of 2 or 4 depending on the cell size used).
 It is important to keep extents and cell size on divisible multiples to prevent data loss or spatial "grid creep".

 **Note - take care to change the spatial analyst cell size accordingly for these steps (smaller cell size for conversion of projected points to grid and for the aggregation step - then your desired cell size for any further analysis).

 It is advisable to first test this on a small area to validate your procedures.

 We do not recommend converting the GRID data into a shapefile containing polygons because “people” are lost during the conversion.
 If users must convert the data from grid format to feature format, we recommend converting to a point file.
 This way each point represents the cell total as maintained in the GRID format.

-The links below contain instructions for calculating population density:
+The links below provide useful information for calculating population density: